-It is recommended that people with IBD have the flu vaccine to reduce the risks of them getting the virus.
+It is recommended that people with Crohn's or Colitis have the flu vaccine to reduce the risks of them getting the virus.
 This is regardless of whether or not you are taking steroids, immunosuppressant or biological drugs.

 Flu is an infectious illness that spreads rapidly through the coughs and sneezes of people who are carrying the virus.
 The flu vaccine makes it less likely that you will catch flu and, if you have had the vaccine and do get flu, you are more likely to recover quickly.